CodeIntelligenceTesting/jazzer/docs/common.md

 * [Autofuzz Mode](#autofuzz-mode)

 > [!NOTE]\
-> These settings apply to the old fuzzing approach using a `fuzzerTestOneInput` method and the native Jazzer binary.
-They don't work in the new JUnit integration.
+> This page focuses on standalone/CLI usage.
+The JUnit integration uses the same precedence model, however some options
+> are not used when executing fuzz tests via the JUnit integration.

 ## Recommended JVM Options